 2.1 ECONYL® Blend models

-61% of the materials from our portfolio is made from recycled / regenerated nylon 6.
+61% of our current product portfolio is made with recycled / regenerated nylon 6.

 The discarded nylon used to create ECONYL regenerated nylon comes from different discarded sources:

 Collection in Chile: We work with Karün impact leaders in the coast of Patagonia and Lebu.
 This process is fundamental because Chile has the 7th largest commercial fishing industry in the world, so there is a big problem with the materials used for fishing (industrial and artisan), especially in rural areas with lack of recycling infrastructure.
 So, we work with rural entrepreneurs to collect old fishing nets and ropes.
 Every month we collect and accumulate them with the social enterprise "Atando Cabos" until there are enough to send together in a container by ship to the Aquafil recycling company, where it is transformed into ECONYL ® regenerated Nylon.
 We also collect other materials with the Karün impact leaders like metals and other plastics.
 These materials are recycled locally through other recycling partners like AZA and are not used in our eyewear directly.
 Instead they are recovered in Cochamo, recycled in Puerto Montt and kept in Chile as new steel and metallic products for construction.

 - Collection through Healthy Seas: We teamed up with Healthy Seas to protect our planet’s seas from the waste from fishing nets.
 Their work is articulated in two ways: on the one hand through cleanups with volunteer divers in different regions (Europe, America, Africa and Oceania) and on the other hand, working alongside fishing industry stakeholders, to help prevent waste generation.
 The fishing nets that Healthy Seas recovers, are also sent to Aquafil, and transformed into ECONYL® regenerated nylon.